-For proof, below are a few of the top viewed Skillshare courses in January 2022.
+For proof, below are a few of the top-viewed Skillshare courses over the past six months (March-September 2022).
 Notice a trend?

 If holding a pencil is about as creative as you get, no worries, there are enough courses in a Skillshare premium membership to keep you busy.
 With easily-digestible video lessons, students can watch on their lunch breaks, on public transit, or late at night in lieu of Netflix.

 If you are a more hands-on learning kind of person, Skillshare is definitely worth it with most courses complemented with a project to complete.
 By the way, I am this type of person which is why I signed up for Skillshare in the first place.

 And if you don’t like a course, did I already mention there are plenty of other options from which to choose?
 Sure, you might not find a Margaret Atwood-level class on writing, but you will find hundreds of writing classes from trending and established writers.

 As I keep mentioning, you can always try a Skillshare free trial and find out if Skillshare is worth it for you.